Have you heard what some savvy authors are doing to build excitement and attract readers to their upcoming books?

 Wide distribution is critical to a prequel’s success as a marketing tool.
 Post it in as many venues as possible.

 There are many places an author can post a prequel.
 The first is your own website, where you can offer the entire story.
 You can also fold it into your blog, post it on your FaceBook page, and tweet a link to your story.
+You could even make use of something like these monthly SEO packages in Edmonton to increase your reach online and drive traffic to your website.

 Where to place a prequel